How to choose a thrusting Dildo

 -

-Make choosing part of the seduction.
-Read specs together.
-Watch a machine demo.
-Ask each other, "What fantasy does this unlock for you?"
-Use dirty talk to explore these fantasies together.
+Make choosing part of the foreplay.
+Look at specs together.
+Watch a demo video.
+Ask each other, "what fantasy does this unlock?"
+Talk about it.
+Use dirty talk to explore what you both actually want before the toy arrives.

 -

 Create a start/stop ritual.
-Handing over the remote, a collar buckled, a safeword confirmed.
+Handing over the remote, a collar being fastened, a safeword confirmed out loud.
+Something deliberate that says this is beginning now.
 Then let yourself lean into it.

 -